 This course WILL count towards the in-person requirements for the DAS and A&D programs.

 This content was previously offered as two discrete one-day courses, part 1 and part 2.
-The instructors have revised this course to run as a cohesive two-day offering in 2019.
+In 2019, the instructors revised this course to run as a cohesive two-day offering.

 This course introduces you to foundational and advanced processing strategies that are applicable to born-digital and hybrid (i.e., mixed analog and digital) records, with an emphasis on basic concepts that archivists use to establish descriptive control over digital content and hands-on work.
 You’ll learn about standards and tools that can be used to implement an integrated processing strategy, as well as use a variety of software tools to establish descriptive control over digital archives.